Approved treatments and services for new TAC clients

 If you would like to discuss any treatment options please call us on 1300 654 329.

-Contact us if you need taxi travel for medical appointments if you cannot use public transport or a personal car.
+Contact us if you need taxi travel or a ridesharing service for medical appointments if you cannot use public transport or a personal car.

 This includes services like cleaning, childcare and gardening.